At some point, as you come to a profound, deep life-changing discovery of the holiness of God, you will inevitably experience an encounter with Him.

-Encounter with God brings revelation, and that revelation is always God’s self disclosure of His sovereign intention and plans.
+An encounter with God brings revelation, and that revelation is always God’s self-disclosure of His sovereign intention and plans.
 But it is more significant than you may imagine.

 How well do you know God?
-You might think you know God, but there is an encounter with God’s holiness that will change your perspective entirely.
+You might think you know God, but there is an encounter with God’s holiness that will alter your perspective entirely.

 Years later, at the Isle of Patmos, John encounters the risen Christ again.
 It would make for an emotional story, two old friends reunited with stories to tell.
 The same old John and the same Jesus – but that was not to be the case.

-In a sudden, unexpected and alarming moment of encounter with Christ, John’s perception of Christ is going to change, dramatically.
+In a sudden, unexpected and alarming moment of an encounter with Christ, John’s perception of Christ is going changing, dramatically.
 And what a massive encounter it would be.
 (Rev 1:13-18)

-What went through John’s mind at that moment none can guess, but you can imagine him considering, “I knew about the miracles, the wisdom, the glory – but I never knew you like this, as you really are”.
-We don’t know what Christianity is until we worship God and love him for what he is and not only for what he gives or does.
+What went through John’s mind at that moment none can guess, but you can imagine him considering, “I knew about the miracles, the wisdom, the glory – but I never knew you like this, as you really are.”
+We don’t know what Christianity is until we worship God and cherish him for what he is and not only for what he gives or does.

-There was a holiness that Christ had that John was not familiar with, and in his accompanying walks with Jesus, had not fully realised or even suspected was there.
+There was a holiness that Christ had that John was unfamiliar with, and in his accompanying walks with Jesus, had not fully realised or even suspected was there.

 John was encountering Jesus as God in all majesty, and in so doing met with his terrible holiness.

-Personally, I am not obsessed with holiness because I am holy.
+From my own viewpoint, I am not obsessed with holiness because I have already been declared holy, but the work of sanctification in my life through the work of the Spirit draws me to be attentive to a personal walk of holiness.
 I love the holiness of God because it is my only hope.
-Without his mercy and holiness there would be no restraint to my wickedness.
+Without his mercy and holiness, there would be no restraint to my wickedness.